camunda-community-hub/micronaut-camunda-platform-7/README.md

 * The Camunda process engine with its job executor is started automatically - but the job executor is disabled for tests by default.
 * The process engine and related services, e.g. RuntimeService, RepositoryService, ..., are provided as lazy initialized beans and [can be injected](#camunda-integration).
 * Micronaut beans are resolved from the application context if they are [referenced by expressions or Java class names](#java-delegates) within the process models.
-* The process engine [integrates with Micronaut's transaction manager](#transaction-management).
+* The process engine [integrates with Micronaut transaction manager](#transaction-management).
 Optionally, micronaut-data-jdbc or micronaut-data-jpa are supported.
 * Eventing Bridge that maps Camunda Events to Micronaut ApplicationEvents.
 * The process engine can be configured with [generic properties](#generic-properties).
 * The [Camunda REST API and the Webapps](#camunda-rest-api-and-webapps) are supported (currently only for Jetty).